2006 California Insurance Commissioner election

 The 2006 California Insurance Commissioner election occurred on November 7, 2006.
 The primary elections took place on June 6, 2006.
 Businessman Steve Poizner, the Republican nominee, defeated Lieutenant Governor Cruz Bustamante, the Democratic nominee, for the office previously held by Democrat John Garamendi, who was term-limited and ran for lieutenant governor.
 Poizner is the only Republican other than Governor Arnold Schwarzenegger to win a statewide election in California since 1998.
-As of 2022, this is the last time a Republican was elected Insurance Commissioner.
+This is the most recent time a Republican was elected the state’s Insurance Commissioner.